cmhouston/excl-mobile/README.md

 * To run the unit tests, you would run `npm test` in the root directory.
 * To add more unit tests, place unit tests .js files under `app/spec/MochaTests`.
 * Istanbul will provide metrics on the command line when you run `npm test`
-* A 'coverage' folder will be created by Istanbul in the root directory where you will be able to view a html version of the code coverage as well.
+* A `coverage` folder will be created by Istanbul in the root directory where you will be able to view a html version of the code coverage as well.
 The html file will be under `coverage/Icov-report`, and once there you can open `index.html`.

-By default the coverage and node_modules won't be committed to the git repo when ever you commit something.
+By default the `coverage` and `node_modules` folders won't be committed to the git repo when ever you commit something.

 [Mocha Docs](http://visionmedia.github.io/mocha/#assertions)

 [Sinon Docs (For Mocking)](http://sinonjs.org/docs/)

 ## <a name="runningExCL"></a> Running the ExCL Application ##